-There are plenty of wild berries in the northwest: blackberries, elderberries, red and blue huckleberries and salmonberries.
+There are plenty of wild berries in the northwest: blackberries, elderberries (pictured above), red and blue huckleberries and salmonberries.

-Common tubers in the area are the wood sorrel tuber (which is basically a small, wild potato) and the wild carrot.
+Common tubers in the area are the wood sorrel tuber (pictured at the top), which is basically a combination of a small, wild potato and a wild carrot.

 The roots of the sword fern and the bracken fern can be eaten, and are good sources of starch.

 The damp conditions in the northwest's forests make them good places for hunting mushrooms, but mushroom identification can be tricky and making a mistake can be lethal.
-The two easiest mushroom varieties to identify are edible morels and Caesar's mushroom.
+The two easiest mushroom varieties to identify are edible morels (pictured above left) and Caesar's mushroom (pictured above right).

 The pine cones of the northwest's forests can be harvested for pine nuts, although this is a tedious and time-consuming process.
-Wild hazelnuts, acorns, walnuts and chinquapin are easier to gather.
+Wild hazelnuts, acorns, walnuts (pictured above) and chinquapin are easier to gather.

 Article Written By Edwin Thomas